School without Barriers

 Students and Graduates

-A total of 280 students took part in the programme; among them 160 students have already completed the full course of their studies successfully and 1 student received the “PhDr.” degree.
+A total of 350 students took part in the programme; among them 220 students have already completed the full course of their studies successfully.

-A total of 8 students studied abroad at universities in the EU within the framework of the Erasmus programme; 2 students took part in internships abroad.
+They also study abroad at universities in the EU within the framework of the Erasmus programme and take part in internships abroad.

 From March 2013 until December 2015 Metropolitan University Prague, in cooperation with the Endowment Fund for Support of Employment of Persons with Disabilities (NFOZP), implemented the project "Work Training for Persons with Disabilities" financed by the European Social Fond within the framework of the Adaptability - Prague Operational Programme (OPPA), where 40 persons with disabilities were given the opportunity to participate in at least five-month internships in companies that are interested in cooperation with persons with disabilities.
 The project includes other activities, such as educational and vocational guidance services and lifelong education.
 By the end of 2013, 70 persons with disabilities, students, and fresh graduates from MUP and other public and private universities in Prague took part in the project.